Sport in Sierra Leone

-Football in Sierra Leone
+Football

 Football is by far the most popular sport in Sierra Leone.
 The Sierra Leone national football team, governed by the Sierra Leone Football Association, is popularly known as the Leone Stars and represents the country in international football competitions.
 Though the team has never qualified for the FIFA World Cup, they did participate in the 1994 and 1996 African Cup of Nations.

-Basketball in Sierra Leone
+Basketball

 The Sierra Leone national basketball team represents Sierra Leone in international men's basketball competitions and is controlled by the Sierra Leone Basketball Federation.
 The squad is mostly home-based, with few foreign-based players.

-Cricket in Sierra Leone
+Cricket

 The Sierra Leone cricket team represents the country Sierra Leone in international cricket matches.
 They became an affiliate member of the International Cricket Council in 2002.
 They made their international debut at the 2004 African Affiliates Championship, finishing last out of the eight teams.
 They returned at the equivalent tournament in 2006, Division Three of the African region of the World Cricket League, where they had a major improvement, finishing as runners-up to Mozambique, and only just missing out on promotion to Division Two.